Skip to main content

 Industrial evaporation ponds used in critical minerals mining in Latin America and the Caribbean

-The region occupies a strategic position in the global supply chains of advanced technologies thanks to its abundance of essential resources – such as copper, lithium, nickel, and silver – that support the energy transition and technological development.
+The region occupies a strategic position in global supply chains for advanced technologies thanks to its abundance of essential resources – such as copper, lithium, nickel, and silver – that support the energy transition and technological development.
 These mineral resources are fundamental for the manufacture of batteries, electric vehicles, and solar panels, as well as a wide range of digital technologies.
 Increased competitiveness enhances investor confidence and positions Latin America and the Caribbean to capture more value amid growing global demand for critical minerals.

-The Great Opportunity: A Market of Over $154 Billion
+Infographic on the benefits of digital transformation in the mining sectorThe Great Opportunity: A Market of Over $154 Billion

 This growth indicates a significant opportunity to attract investments and expand productive capacity.
 However, the realization of this potential does not depend solely on the scale of resources or market conditions.